sandeshkatakam/sandeshkatakam.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student majoring in Mathematics.
 I am interested in Neural Differential Equations, Scientific Machine learning and Information Theory.
-I am currently working on NeuralODEs and their application to sequence modeling(like LSTMs and Time-series forecasting).
-I am equipped with strong programming skills and am a self-taught programmer.
-The programming languages I currently work with are Python, Julia, C++, and MATLAB.
-I am more into the mathematics of machine learning rather than production-based ML models.
-I wish to understand the concept of interpretability and causal inference for machine learning models(which means I am more interested in what the model is learning from data rather than how good it is learning from the given data).
-I am experienced in working with various machine learning frameworks such as TensorFlow, PyTorch, JAX and SciML ecosystem in Julia programming language.
-I would like to work on projects that lies in the intersection of differential equations and neural networks.
-I have previously worked with NeuralODE models for irregularly sampled time series data.
-I have also worked on Applied machine learning, mainly deep learning for medical imaging.
-One of my other interests is Deep learning for disease pathology and healthcare.
+I am currently working on the conjoining of Dynamical systems and Deep Learning.
+I am proficient in Julia, Python, C/C++, MATLAB and Bash(shell-scripting).
+I like working on projects.
+I am interested in developing Robust Machine Learning models and improving existing models towards better interpretability.

 Research interests: